nairpa/multistep-form/README.md

-# Frontend Mentor - Multi-step form solution
+# Frontend Mentor - Multi-step form done with React and Vite.

 This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents